splunk/public-o11y-docs/infrastructure/monitor/aws-infra-import.rst

 .. _aws-infra-import:

 *******************************************
-Import data from Amazon Web Services
+Manage Amazon Web Services data import
 *******************************************

 .. meta::
    :description: The Splunk Infrastructure Monitoring AWS integration imports AWS metrics, metadata, and logs from AWS CloudWatch.

-This information helps you monitor your AWS resources and the applications that are using those resources.
+.. note:: To set up your AWS integration see :ref:`get-started-aws`.

 The Infrastructure Monitoring Amazon Web Services (AWS) integration imports metrics and metadata from AWS CloudWatch and the following :ref:`AWS services <aws-integrations>`, as well as other applications.

-Metrics are data points identified by a name, and metadata is information that helps you identify aspects of the metrics such as its source.
-AWS metrics and metadata help you monitor and troubleshoot the AWS services you're using.
-They also help you monitor applications, such as Kubernetes clusters, that use the AWS services.
+After you've sent your AWS data, Splunk Observability Cloud helps you monitor your AWS resources and the applications that are using those resources.
+See how at :ref:`aws-ifra-monitor`.

+.. note:: To understand the costs associated to working with AWS data in Splunk Observability Cloud see :ref:`aws-infra-costs`.

 .. _aws-import-cloudwatch:
 .. _cloudwatch-metric-sync: